-The role that essential oils play in the life of a honey bee colony is complex, fascinating, and not well understood.
-Beekeepers are just beginning to grasp the potential that these oils may have, and recently a host of scientific papers have delved into various aspects of their chemistry.
+The role that essential oils play in the life of a honey bee colony is complex and fascinating, but not well understood.
+Beekeepers are just beginning to grasp the potential that these oils may have.
+Recently, a host of scientific papers have delved into various aspects of their chemistry.

-The use of essential oils as a feeding supplement first became popular with the manufacture of a commercial mix of spearmint and lemongrass oils called Honey-B-Healthy.
-The oils are kept in solution with water by the use of an emulsifier so that the product mixes easily with sugar syrup.
-My personal opinion is that Honey-B-Healthy was a stroke of genius.
+Using essential oils as a feeding supplement first became popular with the manufacture of a commercial mix of spearmint and lemongrass oils called Honey-B-Healthy.
+The use of an emulsifier keeps the oils in solution with water.
+This also helps the product mix easily with sugar syrup.
+Many beekeepers believe that Honey-B-Healthy was a stroke of genius.
 There is much anecdotal evidence to suggest that the use of Honey-B-Healthy increases overall colony health, and helps bees deal with stress, pathogens, and parasites.

-In many ways Honey-B-Healthy seems to act like a vitamin pill for bees—all the phytochemicals in the two oils appear to make up for things that are lacking in the bee’s diet.
-This is especially important where a naturally varied diet is missing, as is the case on much of our farmland.
+In many ways, Honey-B-Healthy seems to act as a vitamin pill for bees.
+The phytochemicals in the two oils appear to make up for things that are lacking in the bee’s diet.
+This is especially important where a naturally varied diet is missing, as on much of our farmland.

 After writing a research paper on essential oils and Varroa control, I began experimenting on my own with oils such as tea tree, patchouli, anise, rosemary, and orange.
 My populations expanded quickly and my bees never seemed healthier.
-Besides being used as “vitamin pills,” essential oils in various concentrations may be used for many purposes, such as:
+When used as “vitamin pills,” essential oils in various concentrations may help in many ways.
+They may:

-- the control of parasitic mites, both tracheal and Varroa
+- help control parasitic mites, both tracheal and Varroa

 Honey Bee Suite